jameshnsears/xqa-documentation/K8S.md

 =============

-1. test end to end
-= need to specify as

---
+how to query

 how to use promethias|grafana

-increase Mi values + also how to scale if CPU / RAM exceeded?
+how to scale if CPU / RAM exceeded?

 Check persistantvolume been created, kill something and check it comes back up